syncfusion-content/uwp-docs/uwp/SfPivotChart/Common/Chart-Types.md

 ![](Chart-Types_images/spline.png)

-### Step Line Chart
+### Step line chart

 Step line chart is another form of chart, which connects the series of data points by using horizontal and vertical lines.

-The following code snippet shows how to select a step line chart.
+The following code snippet shows how to select a step line chart:

 {% tabs %}